-In two spots on my chest she made an X with the needles; creating what are called ‘endorphin buttons.’
+In two spots on my chest, she made an X with the needles; creating what is called ‘endorphin buttons.’
 They get the name because when you press on the spot where the needles cross, you get a rush of endorphins as your body tries to cope with the intrusive pain.

-Needles are an intense sensation, and as such they can be a shortcut to where you’d be after 30 minutes to an hour of other play, like spanking, caning, or whipping.
-For me it was too much.
+Play piercing causes an intense sensation, and as such, they can be a shortcut to where you’d be after 30 minutes to an hour of other BDSM play, like spanking, caning, or whipping.
+For me, it was too much.
 I broke out into a sweat and thought I was going to faint.

-For Megan Jennifer needles are also an intense and personal form of play.
-"I use needles specifically to work through immense grief.
+For Megan Jennifer, needles are also an intense and personal form of play.
+"I use needle play specifically to work through immense grief.
 Nothing offers me the same cathartic release as needles piercing right through the layers of sadness I carry in my chest."

-Needle play gets to the heart of one of the compelling reasons people engage in kink and BDSM.
+Play piercing gets to the heart of one of the compelling reasons people engage in kink and BDSM.
 It allows people to push through the perceived limits of their body and to find strength and catharsis.
-Along the way people find deep connection with the play partners that help them reach these highs and lows and ultimately that connection - whether with ourselves or with our partners - is what these forms of play are all about.
+Along the way, people find a deep connection with the play piercing partners that help them reach these highs and lows and ultimately that connection.